 Fascinating road atlas providing a unique insight into the state of the earliest automobile roads in California.
-Front and center in the importance of this book are the two folding maps--one focusing on southern California, one on northern California--which show the very limited roads which went from Los Angeles through San Francisco and the Central Valley up to the Mendocino coastline and the northern Sierra Nevadas.
+Front and center in the importance of this book are the maps--one inset map focusing on the Bay Area, one on central California--which show the very limited roads that snaked through the state at the time.
 This is the earliest recorded road atlas intended for motorists focused on California and shows the state at a critical point in its modern history.

 The focus of the maps is on the Bay Area and the Central Valley.
-Southern California has but one measly road which leads from downtown Los Angeles up through the Hollywood Hills before bifurcating into two parallel roads near Encino.
-Northern California, and in particular the Bay Area, has dozens of crisscrossing roads and is much better serviced.
+The further south one journeys in the state, the fewer roads are present.
+Northern California, and in particular the Bay Area, has dozens of crisscrossing roads and is much better serviced than the roads towards Los Angeles.
+The folding map of Los Angeles (not included in the present example) shows just how poorly serviced that city is, which is described in the guide's text.
 The reverberations of the 1906 San Francisco Earthquake, which happened the year before this map was published, had not yet upended the demographics of the state.

 The rest of the 24-page booklet contains just as much interesting information.
 A distance index along twenty-six different routes is provided, with most of the trips originating from San Francisco or other nearby cities.
 Full-page advertisements and a smaller map of the Bay Area roads complete the booklet.
 This map was drawn by J. F. Hancock and printed by the Hancock Brothers.